-Resurrection College Prep High School is the largest Catholic college preparatory high school for young women on the northwest side of Chicago.
-Established by the Sisters of the Resurrection in 1922, Resurrection has a long history of encouraging young women to discover their true potential and prepare them for success in college, career, and life.
-With an enrollment of approximately 475 students, Resurrection serves a diverse student population from across the city and suburbs, representing over 100 private and public grammar schools.
+Resurrection College Prep High School is the largest Catholic college preparatory high school for young women on the north side of Chicago.
+Resurrection College Prep, founded in 1922 by the Sisters of the Resurrection, is a Catholic Lasallian school sponsored by the Christian Brothers of the Midwest.
+With an enrollment of approximately 465 students, Resurrection serves a diverse student population from across the city and suburbs, representing over 100 private and public grammar schools.
+Resurrection has a long history of encouraging young women to discover their true potential and prepare them for success in college, career, and life.

 1891 - the Congregation of the Sisters of the Resurrection is founded in Rome by widow Celine Borzecka and her daughter Hedwig.

 1900 - the Sisters of the Resurrection began their ministry in the United States when four Sisters came to Chicago and immediately began teaching at St. Mary of the Angels Parish.
 They soon opened many other schools around Chicago and in several states.

 1912 - Sister Anne Strzelecka, C.R. purchased over 42 acres of land in northwest Chicago on Old Tanner Road, now Talcott Avenue.

 1914 - a convent and school were built, and the following year Sister Anne opened Resurrection Academy, an elementary school for boys and girls and a boarding school for girls.
 Boys attendance was discontinued in 1922 when the high school was opened.
 Resurrection Academy continued as an all-girls elementary school until 1961.

 1920 - Sister Anne bought the 52-acre Anderson onion farm and skating pond where Resurrection Medical Center now stands.